 Before talking about daily scrum, we must say that Scrum is a framework applicable in principle to nearly any type of project, but with a high rate of adoption in agile software development.
 It is suited for projects where requirements cannot be known (this is what the Agile mindset is all about) in advance to their full extent, are changing rapidly and are highly emergent.
 T

 hat is the case for 90% of the software development projects.
-Agile methodologies, Scrum included, have emerged from the fact that heavy development methodologies, with many processes, procedures and comprehensive documentation have been proven an obstacle in finalising the projects with success.
+Agile methodologies, Scrum included, have emerged from the fact that heavy development methodologies, with many processes, procedures, and comprehensive documentation have been proven an obstacle in finalizing the projects with success.

 The Agile Manifesto refers exactly to this:

 While the elements from the right side of the statements are also valuable, the elements from the left side are more valuable in terms of the successful completion of the project.

 More simply viewed, Scrum is a set of management practices.
 Each individual practice can be applied outside a Scrum process, but the maximum value is obtained by the combined usage of all.

 Recently I was asked what practice, from the set proposed by Scrum, I would adopt in the context of a non-Scrum project.
 Without too much thinking, I answered: Daily Scrum.
 From all Scrum practices, I find this one incredibly powerful and very useful in any situation.
 Let’s dive in a bit to see what it assumes and how it should be properly applied.